 Important to note is that sufficient tread depth is vital not just in extreme situations.
 Even at low speeds, there is a higher risk of having an accident or collision if the tyres are worn down.

-New tyres are capable of dispersing up to 30 litres of water a second at 80 kilometres per hour.
+New tyres are capable of dispersing up to 30 litres of water a second at 49 miles per hour or 80 kilometres per hour.
 But the depth of the tyre tread wears down over the course of regular usage.
 Consequently, tyres disperse significantly less water as the depth of the tyre tread decreases.

 If car tyres have only a tread depth of 1.6mm for example, then water displacement is effectively and dramatically reduced.

-In a test performed at our test location called Contidrom, the braking distance was increased by 6.9 meters on tyres with the legal minimum tread depth of 1.6mm, compared to the full thread depth of 8mm.
-Tyres with a 3mm tread only took 2.7 meters longer to come to a full stop.
-On this basis, we strongly recommend that when tyres reach the 3mm limit, you should consider fitting new ones to the wheels.
+In a test performed at our test location called Contidrom, the braking distance was increased by 6.9 metres on tyres with the legal minimum tread depth of 1.6mm, compared to the full tread depth of 8mm.
+Tyres with a 3mm tread only took 2.7 metres longer to come to a full stop.

 Tyres have tread across their entire circumference.
 Tread depth measurements must be taken (for example using a depth gauge) in the main grooves that feature Tread Wear Indicators (TWI) on modern tyres.